strawberry-graphql/strawberry/docs/index.md

     books: typing.List[Book] = strawberry.field(resolver=get_books)
 ```

-Using `strawberry.field` allows us to easily specify a resolver for a particular
+Using `strawberry.field` allows us to specify a resolver for a particular
 field.

 > **NOTE**: we didn't have to specify any resolver for the Book's fields, this